usnistgov/FederalProfile-8259A/_Nontechnical/configuration.md

 ## Training is provided to workers covering the IoT device configuration requirements.

 Policies and procedures establish the training necessary for individuals responsible for implementing the policies and procedures for the minimum required IoT device configuration settings.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**